Egbert-Azure/egbert-azure.Github.io/_posts/2024-02-05-US friendly.md

 sight, although some players make use of them as if they conferred sight.
 José Raul Capablanca

-In this blog I like to share at first a game from USCF Around the World friendly tournament.
-Funny enough, I played against Germany.
+In this blog I like to share at first games from USCF Around the World friendly tournament.
+Funny enough, I played against Germany, well and again Switzerland, Hungary, Netherlands, Finland, Cuba and Peru.

 Thomas played 7 unbelievable strong moves and I had some sweat on my forehead.